zachMahan64/bear16-os/README.md

 # Bear16 OS
 ![login screen](screenshots/login_screen.png)
 ## Preface
+- Bear16 is a homebrew 16-bit OS built as a proof of concept for my own instruction set architecture, assembler, and emulator.
+It is written entirely in assembly and runs in ~20 KB of unified ROM (as of 20250825).
-- This operating system is small.
-It has basic kernel functionality exposed through a shell and core system utility functions.
-It runs in one unified ROM (as of 20250825 it all fits on about ~20 KB of ROM).
+- This OS is intentionally minimal, with basic kernel functionality exposed through a shell and core system utilities.
+Binary footprint was a major concern during developemnt (given Bear16's hardware 64 KB ROM limit).
+Function reuse and modularity are greatly favored over inlining.
 - Everything has been written in raw assembly and every image is a manually constructed bitmap.
 Thankfully, the assembler supports string literals in .data sections.
-- The font is my own custom character set which I hand-drew with 1s on blank 8x8 bitmaps (see the [source code here](text_processing.asm) if your curious)
+- The font is my own custom character set which I hand-drew with 1s on blank 8x8 bitmaps (see the [source code here](text_processing.asm) if you're curious)
 - All BLITing, math, clock, disk IO, debugging, error handling, memory managing, string, etc. utilities were handwritten too.
 I did also write a heap allocator with a linked free list.
 No glibc access at all (just assembly and a dream).
 - The "features" of the OS are somewhat limited to the incredibly time-consuming nature of manually writing (and debugging!) assembly.
 - Early development was quite tricky before the Bear16 assembler and emulator were mature since I would sometimes be forced to debug not only my assembly, but also every stage of development from assembly through the assembler and into the emulator.
 These issues are now mostly gone as the Bear16 toolchain has been majorly polished.